imagitama/vrc3cvr/README.md

 | Rock'n'Roll | 5 | 6 |
 | Gun | 6 | 3 |
 | Thumbs Up | 7 | 2 |

+### Trigger weight

+VRC has two parameters `GestureLeftWeight` and `GestureRightWeight`.
+They do not exist in CVR and instead check `GestureLeft` amount where 0.5 is 50% of the trigger for the fist animation.

 ## Avatar-specific notes